-DFT IP Generator
+DFT/FFT IP Core Generator

 Explanation

-Our ongoing work extends upon this greatly and produces considerably higher-quality designs over a much wider design space.
-For more information, please see our other references below (in particular, our 2008 DAC paper [3]).
-If you have an interesting application that could benefit from our newer generator, please feel free to contact us at the address given at the bottom of this page.
+Our full tool flow has considerably more flexibility than the web version presented here, including non-power-of-two problem sizes and transforms other than the DFT.
+If you have an application that could benefit from our work, please feel free to contact us at the address given at the bottom of this page.

-See also: online software generator for transforms.
+See also: online generator for sorting network IP cores

 Generator